ghodulik95/chromebook-nautilus-desktop/README.md

 2. **Microphone does not work**
 3. **Aux headphone jack does not work**
 4. **Tablet-facing camera does not work** (though the regular “webcam” camera does)
+5. **Lid closing freezes your session and [requires a reboot or restart of lightdm](#lid-close-recovery)**
+     - Workaround by remembering to suspend or shutdown manually before closing your lid.
+     - Adding a keyboard shortcut for `systemctl suspend` is a pretty good idea.
+     - Recovery options described [here](#lid-close-recovery), for doing a safe reboot, and some more advanced things if needed.

 If you rely on internal audio or a built-in mic, this may be a dealbreaker.